holtrop/yawpa/README.md

 - Options can require an arbitrary number of parameters
 - Options can be defined with a range specifying the allowed number of parameters

-## Installation

-Add this line to your application's Gemfile:

-    gem 'yawpa'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install yawpa

 ## Example 1

     require 'yawpa'